Coleridge-Initiative/adrf-onto/README.md

 ## Roadmap

-Later, we'll automated these tests.
+Later, we'll automate these tests.

 A more comprehensive online service for validating SKOS files is available at [*PoolParty*](https://qskos.poolparty.biz/login).